nickvidal/mailsheet/README.md

 MailSheet is *open source*, so customization and integration is much easier.

-Please contact: nickvidal AT gmail.com
+Please contact nickvidal AT gmail.com for support.

 ![MailSheet](https://github.com/nickvidal/mailsheet/blob/master/mailsheet.png)